swarch-2f-rootly/2f/Prototype_4/README.md

 - **Responsibility:** Defines the external boundary of the system and receives validated requests directed by the WAF.
 - **Component:** `WAF`
 - **Behavior:** Passes approved traffic strictly toward the Forward layer.
-- **Note:** Although the WAF is inherently a border/observer element and conceptually external to the tier hierarchy, it is intentionally included in this view to clarify its responsibilities and its role within the overall architectural flow.
+The WAF is a border/observer element conceptually external to the tier hierarchy, but it is included in this view to clarify its responsibilities and role within the overall architectural flow.

 #### **Tier 3 – Forward Layer**
 - **Responsibility:** managing request routing (traffic control) and hiding the internal architecture to improve security.